 SWMM accounts for various hydrologic processes that produce runoff from urban areas.
-These include:
+These include

-- time-varying rainfall
+- time-varying rainfall,

-- evaporation of standing surface water
+- evaporation of standing surface water,

-- snow accumulation and melting
+- snow accumulation and melting,

-- rainfall interception from depression storage
+- rainfall interception from depression storage,

-- infiltration of rainfall into unsaturated soil layers
+- infiltration of rainfall into unsaturated soil layers,

-- percolation of infiltrated water into groundwater layers
+- percolation of infiltrated water into groundwater layers,

-- interflow between groundwater and the drainage system
+- interflow between groundwater and the drainage system,

-- nonlinear reservoir routing of overland flow
+- nonlinear reservoir routing of overland flow, and

 - runoff reduction via Low Impact Development (LID) controls.